FIRST LOOK: COVID-19 vaccine doses leave Pfizer's Michigan facility

 The Food and Drug Administration authorized emergency use of the vaccine Friday, saying it is highly protective and presents no major safety issues.
 While U.S. regulators worked for months to emphasize the rigor and independence of their review, they faced political pressure until the final stages.

+He called the development of vaccines from several pharmaceutical companies, including Modern and AstraZeneca, "a remarkable achievement of science, academia, the industry ecosystem and the U.S. government, working together."

+While the vaccine was determined to be safe, regulators in the U.K. are investigating several severe allergic reactions.
+The FDA's instructions tell providers not to give it to those with a known history of severe allergic reactions to any of its ingredients.

-Another vaccine by Moderna will be reviewed by an expert panel this week and soon afterward could be allowed for public use.
+Another vaccine by Moderna will be reviewed by an expert panel next week and soon afterward could be allowed for public use.